-Inventory is a key asset in a company’s financial statements as it can be used as collateral for bank loans and also can be misappropriated for fraudulent reporting purposes.
-Companies typically put in place internal controls such as a custodian of inventory or a segregation of duties between the custodian of inventory and the individual with access to the perpetual records to reduce risks of inventory fraud and misappropriation.
+Inventory is a key asset in a company’s financial statements, as it can be used as collateral for bank loans and also can be misappropriated for fraudulent reporting purposes.
+Companies typically put in place internal controls, such as a custodian of inventory or a segregation of duties between the custodian of inventory and the individual with access to the perpetual records, to reduce risks of inventory fraud or misappropriation.

-Recall the four assertions related to account balances.
-Inventory is a balance sheet account and so the relevant assertions are existence, rights, completeness, and valuation.
-Existence refers to whether the inventory is actually present, rights refers to whether the company undergoing the audit actually owns the rights to the goods, valuation refers to the correct pricing as well as any impairment issues, and finally, completeness addresses whether all the goods that should be recorded are fully recorded.
+Recall the four assertions related to account balances in an audit.
+Inventory is a balance sheet account, and so the relevant assertions are existence, rights, completeness, and valuation.
+Existence refers to whether the inventory is actually present.
+Rights refers to whether the company undergoing the audit actually owns the rights to the goods.
+Valuation refers to pricing, as well as any impairment issues.
+Completeness addresses whether all the goods that should be recorded are fully recorded.

 Inventory Audit Procedures

-There are two types of substantive procedures.
+There are two types of substantive procedures related to auditing inventory.
 Substantive procedures are methods of verifying the actual numbers on financial statements.
-It is different from testing of controls, which are procedures that test the systems/policies that give rise to the numbers.
+This is different from testing of controls, which are procedures that test the systems/policies that give rise to the numbers.

 - Analytical Procedures

-- A comparison of gross margin numbers with previous years
+- Comparing gross margin numbers with previous years

 - A comparison of the inventory turnover ratio with previous years